wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-messaging-compliance-exchange/includes/3-configure-messaging-records-management.md

 :::row-end:::
 :::row:::
   :::column:::
-    Move messages to archive mailboxes
+    Move messages to archive mailboxes.
   :::column-end:::
   :::column:::
     In this strategy, you implement MRM policies that move items to the user's archive mailbox.
 An archive mailbox provides extra storage for users to maintain old and infrequently accessed content.
 Retention tags that move items are also known as archive policies.
 Within the same retention policy, you can combine DPT and personal tags to move items, and DPT, RPTs, and personal tags to delete items.